-Once the existing business model has been defined and payment touchpoints identified, the process of designing the tokenised business can begin.
-The goal of tokenisation should be a lower-cost business model that can also possibly raise capital.
-Not only should costs be lower for the business, but also for those that use the service being tokenised (i.e. consumers).
+Once the existing business model has been defined and payment touchpoints identified, the process of designing the tokenized business can begin.
+The goal of tokenization should be a lower-cost business model that can also possibly raise capital.
+Not only should costs be lower for the business, but also for those that use the service being tokenized (i.e. consumers).

 Stage 2: Tokenomics Development

 Tokenomics includes data such as the type and number of tokens for emission, distribution of tokens, conditions for the tokens acquisition, freezing periods, etc. Many questions need to be answered before tokenomics development, but the principal ones are:

 - How can a business encourage people to use its token?
 This question is important because using tokens may be a hassle for people who are new to crypto.
 They may have to download a new app, possibly learn about keys, and hold a new kind of currency.
 These are all extra things that people may not want to do.

 - How can a business incentivise people to hold its token?
 Maintaining a low token velocity is important.
 Otherwise, there is no real potential for a token price increase.
 Investors will look for potential price increases as a key metric in an investment decision, so incentives to hold a token are important.

 - Should a business get decentralized?
 The blockchain makes a decentralized business model possible.
 A token makes a decentralized business model possible, but a centralized business can also benefit from tokenization.

 Once the key questions get answered, the type of token should be chosen considering business goals within tokenization.
 There are three main types of tokens and a hybrid one: